 Whilst one-off sponsored posts may be what immediately comes to mind when you think of influencer marketing, you should focus on building longer-term relationships with influencers.

 Long-term influencer relationships are beneficial to both parties.
-As a brand, it means that the influencer is more invested in you and can be trusted to produce high-quality and authentic content.
-For influencers, long-term brand relationships show that the brand they are collaborating with trusts them completely, and opens up new collaboration opportunities.
+As a brand, it means that the influencer is more invested in you, trusting you to produce high-quality content.
+For influencers, long-term brand relationships show that the brand trusts them completely, and opens up new collaboration opportunities.

-Try to think about how you could work with an influencer in the long-term and how they could help explore new avenues such as account takeovers, brand ambassadorships or product collaborations.
+Try to think about how you could work with an influencer in the long-term.
+How they could help explore new avenues such as account takeovers, brand ambassadorships or product collaborations.
 By aligning your brand with select influencers for the long-term, you’re more likely to tap into their influencing power.

 Hopefully, our influencer marketing tips have helped you learn how to plan and execute a successful influencer marketing campaign.
 Remember, it’s important to select the right influencers for your brand and audience and collaborate with them in a mutually beneficial way.